ajguerrer/notebook/content/unit-testing/bigger_picture.md

 A successful test suite has the following properties:

 1. Integrated into the development cycle.
-1. Targets only the most important parts of the code base: the business logic.
+1. Targets only the most important parts of the code base: the domain logic.
 1. Provides maximum value with minimum maintenance costs.

 Enforcing test quality is a tough problem; one that requires personal judgement.